 Grey Gardens runs until 6 February 2016 at Southwark Playhouse.

-“A hauntingly textured musical makes its welcome London debut in a superbly acted production.
+REVIEWS ROUND-UP“A hauntingly textured musical makes its welcome London debut in a superbly acted production.
 This is a picture of an irrevocably damaged life, the thwarted flipside to the American Dream.
 Russell, dressed in ever-more outlandish outfits, sings Scott Frankel and Michael Korie's tenderly inflected melodies of regret with real heart.
 No less touching and utterly sincere and true is Sheila Hancock's beautiful, priceless portrait of eccentricity.”

 “High Society meets What Ever Happened to Baby Jane? in this look back at a socialite mother and daughter’s downfall.
 Scott Frankel’s music and Michael Korie’s lyrics, recalling Porter and Kern and Sousa and Sondheim, display wit, and Thom Southerland’s production is strongly performed.
 Jenna Russell demonstrates her star quality by playing the domineering mother in the first half and the life-deprived daughter in the second; she skilfully cuts through the artifice to invest the latter with a bruised ebullience.
 Sheila Hancock brings a distinctive note of silvery grace to the largely bedridden Edith in the second half.”